glass-notes/glass-notes/README.md

 # git-notes
 Take notes on Google Glass for classes, conversations, and TODOs - syncs to Github

+## ▶ Elevator Pitch

+When we students are in class, generally we can focus on taking detailed notes for later or on gaining an in-depth understanding now; almost never can we do both at the same time.
+We pay hundreds of thousands of dollars for access to these top notch Professors and researchers, yet we'll end up forgetting most of what they tell us.
+How can we both take good notes and gain that in-depth understanding?
+We can create a system that displays your digital notes next to your physical lecturer.
+Heads-up displays (HUDs), like Google Glass, allows us to do this by augmenting our vision of the real world with relevant information from internet.
+This projects allows students to take notes in a seemless and useful way to gain understanding and depth while saving their precious notes online where they can always find it.

 ## ▶ Vision

 Imagine taking detailed notes in class while staying engaged with the material discussed.